 For most companies, it is natural to start onboarding on day 1 and declare it finished after the last onboarding appointment.
 Unfortunately, it is not that simple, because onboarding is complicated and time-consuming — even if it takes place entirely in the office.

-Remote onboarding in particular require a little more lead time and longer support because the “newcomer” does not have the opportunity to settle into the company culture on site, to get to know the team and the contact persons and to familiarise himself/herself with new tools and processes in a proper and routinised manner.
+Remote onboarding, in particular, requires a little more lead time and longer support because the “newcomer” does not have the opportunity to settle into the company culture on-site, to get to know the team and the contact persons and to familiarise himself/herself with new tools and processes in a proper and routinised manner.

 You can do better by giving the new team member the technical equipment as well as the necessary account access and an overview of the existing company structures and team members as early as possible.
 This way, they can better concentrate on the essentials from day 1.
 But most importantly: Make them feel welcome, appreciated, and looking forward starting the day they sign the contract.

-If your company does not work completely remotely, a hybrid onboarding is recommended, i.e. one with home office and presence components.
+If your company does not work completely remotely (hybrid work), a hybrid onboarding is recommended, i.e. one with home office and presence components.
 This way, your new hire can get to know team members directly in person and become better acquainted with the team dynamics, the usual processes and the corporate culture.